sajizayaan-sys/ipa-document-processing-system/docs/workflow.md

 5. Results are stored
 6. Output is generated

-HEAD
-## Day 2 Update - Local File Processing

-This workflow will evolve as the system is built.

-This workflow will evolve as the system is built.

 ## Day 2 Update – Local File Processing

-1a4834df67452a77a9a167e9f87cac4c2bab25f4
 The system can now:
 - Scan files from an input directory
 - Extract basic metadata (name, size)
 - Generate a processing report
 - Store output in a structured folder
-HEAD

 This forms the base of future document automation.

-This forms the base of future document automation.

-<<<<<<< HEAD
 ## Day 3 Update – Text Extraction

 The system can now: